Boise Goat Yoga FAQs

 Please bring a yoga mat if you have one, and be prepared for it to get a little "earthy!"
+We do have extra yoga mats available for your use!
 We offer filtered water and hot tea, as well as a full bathroom, hand washing stations, hand sanitizer, and sunscreen.

 3. I can't make it to the class I have a ticket for.
 What should I do?